Trim & Molding: Is Wood or Plastic Better?

 - For one thing, wood is a renewable resource, while plastic is made from petroleum and other chemicals which are in shorter supply than ever and causes a lot of pollution in their manufacturing.

 - Wood trim is nicely flexible so you can cut it to the exact size you need, then slide it into place.

-- Yes, if it is constantly wet it can rot and mold, but a good coat of waterproof paint goes a long way to controlling this.
+- With wood, you need to be more careful about water.
+Yes, if it is constantly wet it can rot and mold, but a good coat of waterproof paint goes a long way to controlling this.
 Besides, if the wood in your bathroom is constantly wet, you have a bigger issue at hand.